robudexIT/sbtphapp-project-devops/aws_console/README.md

   ### Test BackendALB
   - Goto EC2-> Load Balancers
   - Select BackendALB
-  - Under Description: Copy DNS name  and paste it to browser address bar.
+  - Under Description: Copy the DNS name  and paste it to the browser address bar.
-  - add /sbtph_api/api/active.php at the end the BackendALB Dns record and press enter.
+  - add /sbtph_api/api/active.php at the end the BackendALB DNS record and press enter.
-  - The result should equal in screenshot below
+  - The result should be equal in the screenshot below

   ![BackendALB API TEST](../screenshots/backendalb_api_test.png)